-Asteroid orbit the Sun and are small bodies on solar system.
-They are made up of metals and rocks and also consists of organic compounds.
+Asteroids orbit the Sun and are small bodies in the solar system.
+They are made up of metals and rocks and also consist of organic compounds.
 They are similar to comets but don’t have a coma-like comet.
 Asteroids tend to have shorter and elliptical orbits.
 Astronomers have discovered millions of asteroids some that measure hundreds of kilometres across and some as small as dust particles.

 |Do not produce a coma or tail atmosphere||Thin, temporary atmospheric tail when close to the Sun.|

 |The orbital period is 1 to 100 years||The orbital periods are 75 to more than 100,000 years.|

 |1 to larger than 100 kilometres in size||1 to 10 kilometres in size (nucleus only)|